Paths for Families Paths for Families

 Your Rights as an Expectant Parent

 If you are pregnant or have recently given birth and are considering making an adoption plan, you have rights.
 The professionals who give you advice about adoption have a responsibility to guide you with compassion and care, but not all agencies are ethical.
 The following rights are based on the laws in Washington D.C., Maryland, and Virginia.
-Reach out to us if you have any question or for free 24/7 pregnancy support.
+Reach out to us if you have any questions or for free 24/7 pregnancy support.

 You have the right to work with a licensed adoption agency or adoption attorney.